macp3o/linux-tweaks/README.md

 Tweaks can be applied selectively by running the other scripts or copying the configuration files included to the location indicated near the top of each file.
 All scripts, except for INSTALL.sh, must be run as root.

 **WARNING**.
 It's important to note that `INSTALL.sh` removes several services and programs that are typically installed by fresh installations of the system.

+## Requirements

+These settings apply primarily to Debian, Ubuntu, and Mint desktop/laptop systems after a fresh install, but most of the tweaks could be applied later.

+For RHEL-based desktop/laptop systems, the tweaks are not fudamentally different, but some adjustments are required.

 ## Features